kloggenberg/kloggenberg/README.md

-# Hello, I'm Kyle 👋
+# Salutations, I'm Kyle 👋

 ### 👨‍💻 About Me
 I’m an aspiring Software Developer and Technical Mentor at WeThinkCode_.
 Passionate about building scalable applications and exploring the world of data science and analytics.
 Currently, I’m working on a Space Invader game and diving deep into Python for data analysis.